lcampillos/ct-ebm-sp-v2/README.md

 The data come from:
   - [Urgencias Bidasoa](https://urgenciasbidasoa.wordpress.com/casos-clinicos-3/)
   - [Hipocampo.org](https://www.hipocampo.org/)
   - Cases published by [Sociedad Andaluza de Medicina Familiar y Comunitaria (SAMFyC)](https://www.samfyc.es/): we are greatly thankful for giving us permission to use these cases and we acknowledge that the copyright belongs to the authors' contents.
 Clinical cases were extracted from [books published from 2016 to 2022](https://www.samfyc.es/tipos-publicacion/publicaciones/).
+If you use these data, please, acknowledge the copyright and intellectual property rights to the authors' contents.

+These data are shared for educational and research purposes.
+For any commercial purpose, enterprise or business whatsoever, please, contact to the authors.

 ## How to cite
 The article describing the first version of the corpus is [available here](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-021-01395-z).